T-ESP-ASSTAGJ/client/README.md

 - `pnpm dev`: Start all applications in development mode
 - `pnpm build`: Build all applications
 - `pnpm dev:web`: Start only the web application
+- `pnpm dev:docs`: Start only the web application
 - `pnpm check-types`: Check TypeScript types across all apps
 - `pnpm check`: Run Biome formatting and linting